Archaeological work

 Pistiros Project

-I am currently working on the post-excavation analysis, publication of images, and archival preparation of maps and plans from the excavations of the ancient site of Pistiros (Vetren) in Bulgaria.
+From 2015 to 2025 I worked on the post-excavation analysis, publication of images, and archival preparation of maps and plans from the excavations of the ancient site of Pistiros (Vetren) in Bulgaria.

 This work involved transferring the AutoCAD data into GIS format, georeferencing historic excavation plans, vectorising raster data, organising, checking, and correcting the digital site plans and sections.
 I then created phase plans, and site location maps in consultation with the client and prepared images for publication.
 Once the publication is complete, I will also prepare the digital data for archiving with the Archaeological Data Service.